Kush238/weather-app/README.md

 <p>Replace <code>'YOUR_API_KEY_HERE'</code> with your own API key.</p>

 <h2>Contributions</h2>
-    <p>Contributions to this Weather App are welcome!
-If you have any improvements, bug fixes, or feature enhancements in mind, please feel free to open an issue or submit a pull request.
-Your contributions will be greatly appreciated.</p>
+    <p>Chance to contribute to this Weather App will be available in future!
+Stay tune.</p>

 <h2>License</h2>
     <p>This project is licensed under the MIT License - see the <a href="LICENSE">LICENSE</a> file for details.</p>